 will get you drunk

 This is Vivat vodka, and it’s also from Kyrgyzstan.
-In fact, the next few vodka brands are ALL going to be from KG.
-I really should have updated the blog earlier, but it doesn’t matter: I have a bunch of pictures of vodka bottles here, along with some notes I took while drinking them.
+In fact the next few vodka brands are ALL going to be from there.
+I have a bunch of pictures of vodka bottles here, along with some notes that I took while drinking them.

-He didn’t have any recommendations this time.
-So I just grabbed some Vivat because I liked the name.
-It means something like “yay!” in Latin, and to me, this meant that it was probably more happy than other vodka brands.
+He said he didn’t know what to suggest.
+So I just opted for this bottle of Vivat vodka because I liked the name.
+It means something like “yay!” in Latin, and to me, it seemed to mean something good.

-Vivat isn’t as yay as its name suggests
+Vivat vodka isn’t as yay as its name suggests

-I opened it at night with a few new friends at the place where I was staying.
+Anyway, back to our review of Vivat vodka.
+I opened the bottle at night with a few people at the hostel.
 There were cups, and there was a tray upon which to place them.
-I filled up the cups and cut some pepperoni, then I went around with the tray and we started drinking.
+So I filled up the cups and cut some pepperoni, then I went around with the tray and we started drinking.

-The stuff itself was alright.
-Vivat isn’t as smooth as Ozon, but the initial taste is okay.
-The aftertaste isn’t very aromatic or refined, but it warms the stomach, and it didn’t make me sick.
-Initially.
+The vodka itself was alright.
+Vivat vodka wasn’t as smooth as Ozon, but the initial taste was okay.
+The aftertaste wasn’t very aromatic or refined, but it warmed the stomach, and it didn’t make me sick.
+At least not initially.

-The bottle design, well, what can I say, I didn’t find it terribly attractive.
+The bottle design, well, what can I say, it’s a knockoff.
 The price was about the same as that of Ozon: 180 som for a 500ml bottle: 4€/700ml.

 never mix with chewing tobacco

-I got drunk.
-A little bit.
-Everything was okay until someone came up with some Kyrgyz chewing tobacco.
+I got drunk on Vivat vodka.
+Not much, though, just a little bit.
+And everything was perfectly fine until someone got out some Kyrgyz chewing tobacco.
 He told me to place it under my lip and feel it burn.
 So I did that.
-I felt very happy.
+And I felt it burn.
+Then I felt happy.
 Then my arms got very heavy.
-Then I discretely went to the restroom and bent over the sink.
+And then I discretely went to the restroom and bent over the sink.